Financial-Times/dotcom-reliability-kit/docs/getting-started/logging-errors.md

 Extracting the information we do want can result in a lot of boilerplate code littered around our systems.
 To aid this, Reliability Kit provides a couple of packages to help with this task.

+> **Note**
-**Note:** the code examples in this section are illustrative to help understand what we're doing under the hood.
+> The code examples in this section are illustrative to help understand what we're doing under the hood.
 For our recommended implementation of error logging, see the [One way of logging](#one-way-of-logging) section.

 [`@dotcom-reliability-kit/serialize-error`](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/serialize-error#readme)  provides a `serializeError` function which accepts an error object and converts it to a plain object with all of the data extracted for logging.
 If you were logging something manually you could get all error information like this: